Publish Posts to All Sites in WordPress Multisite

 $post_meta = get_post_custom( $original_post_id );

-// if post with the same slug exists, do nothing
+// if a post with the same slug exists, do nothing

 restore_current_blog();